Anaconda (character): Serpent Society

-Much later, Anaconda took part in the Bloodsport tournament in hopes of winning the prize money.
-She easily took out her first opponent, Forearm, but got her neck slit by her second opponent, Puma.
-Her ability to heal quickly proved useful, as she survived the attack and returned to the Serpent Society for their mission to exact revenge on Diamondback once again.
-She then joined S.H.I.E.L.D.'s new espionage team, the Six Pack.
-She eventually turned on them, along with Constrictor, Solo, and Domino, to join forces with Cable, who was trying to create a sanctuary with his newfound powers.
-She was also warped into Cable's mind, where she saved Cable's life by grabbing onto him before he could get sucked into a techno-organic virus.
-She continued to work with the Six Pack as they committed acts of terrorism in Rumekistan to diminish Cable's reputation.
-Cable exacted revenge on the Six Pack by defeating them all and returning them to the United States.
+Anaconda later joins S.H.I.E.L.D.'s espionage team, the Six Pack.
+She eventually turns on them, along with Constrictor, Solo, and Domino, to join forces with Cable, who is trying to create a sanctuary.
+She continues to work with the Six Pack as they commit acts of terrorism in Rumekistan to diminish Cable's reputation.
+Cable exacts revenge on the Six Pack by defeating them all and returning them to the United States.